Best Budget-Friendly Light Stand for Video Lighting

 3. PBL PRO Heavy Duty Light Stands

 Each stand can hold up to 15.5 pounds.
 The height is adjustable up to 7.5 feet.
-Keep in mind that the weight limit is slightly reduced when the stands are fully extended.
-So this is good for even big-sized LED-panels and LED open-faced lights and fresnels, such as these.
+Remember that the weight limit is slightly reduced when the stands are fully extended.

 The feet on the tripod base have rubber pads to prevent scratching the floor.
 The pads also help keep the light stand in place.